survivejs/webpack-book/manuscript/02_webpack_compared.md

 ## Conclusion

-I hope this chapter helped you understand why webpack is a valuable tool worth learning.
-It solves a fair share of common web development problems.
-If you know it well, it will save a great deal of time.
+Webpack solves a fair share of common web development problems.
+If you know it well, it will save a great deal of time although it will take some time to learn to use it.
+Instead of jumping to a complex webpack based boilerplate, consider spending time with simpler setups first and developing your own.
+The setups will make more sense after that.

-In the following chapters we'll examine webpack in more detail.
-You will learn to develop a basic development and build configuration.
+In the following chapters we'll examine webpack in more detail as you will learn to develop a basic development and build configuration.
 The later chapters delve into more advanced topics.
+It is these building blocks you can use to develop your own setup.

 You can use webpack with some other tools.
 It won't solve everything.
 It does solve the difficult problem of bundling, however.
 That's one less worry during development.
 Just using *package.json*, `scripts`, and webpack takes you far, as we will see soon.